zuoqin/cljs-visualizations/README.md

-# Machine Learning with Jave & Clojure and Visualizations with D3 & ClojureScript
+# Machine Learning with Java & Clojure and Visualizations with D3 & ClojureScript

 ## Usage